FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 </form>
 ```

--- How can we trigger an `onSubmit` event?
+- How can we trigger an `onSubmit` event?

+---

+# onSubmit

 We can trigger an `onSubmit` event by setting the type of a button or input to "submit".